Four Freedoms of Mental Health

 There are a number of individuals and organizations already working hard to help those struggling with mental illness, and they deserve to be commended for their work.
 To that end, and in honor of its Centennial Year in 2019, the Austen Riggs Center has established the Four Freedoms of Mental Health Award to periodically recognize an individual’s or group’s work to advance the cause of accessible, quality mental health care in the United States and to help those with mental illness realize the Four Freedoms of Mental Health.

-The inaugural award will be presented at a Centennial Celebration on the evening of September 21, at Tanglewood’s Linde Center for Music and Learning.
+The inaugural award was presented at a Centennial Celebration on the evening of September 21, at Tanglewood’s Linde Center for Music and Learning.